-Available Simulations for Strategic Management
+Strategic Management Simulations

 |Description||Focuses on the development and management of business strategy across all functional areas and over time.
-Extensive use of the tools of management is required for success.||Builds on Strategic Management with a focus on developing and growing a web channel.||Builds on Strategic Management with a focus on formal strategic planning.
-Templates are provided for strategic analysis, strategy specification, tactical execution, and real- time tactical control.||Builds on Strategic Management with a focus on Conscious Capitalism.
-Students consider all of the firm’s stakeholders and deal with HR, ethical, environmental, and sustainability issues.||Provides a deep understanding of the entire business enterprise in the global market.
+Extensive use of the tools of management is required for success.||Builds on Strategic Management with a focus on Conscious Capitalism.
+Students consider all of the firm’s stakeholders and deal with HR, ethical, environmental, and sustainability issues.||Builds on Strategic Management with a focus on formal strategic planning.
+Templates are provided for strategic analysis, strategy specification, tactical execution, and real- time tactical control.||Business Management includes all of the decisions of Advanced Strategic Marketing.
+Its differentiating feature is that these decisions are within the context of a full enterprise to break down the silo mentality.
+Students learn how marketing coordinates with all of the functions of a complete business by making financial and manufacturing decisions.||Provides a deep understanding of the entire business enterprise in the global market.
 Students must deal with complex strategic and tactical issues across all functional areas.
 Success requires the use of a wide variety of business concepts and analytics.|

-|Typical courses||Capstone business courses||Internet business course, capstone courses||Capstone business courses with a strong strategic focus||Corporate governance, capstone, and entrepreneurship courses||Capstone, integrative business courses|
+|Typical courses||Capstone business courses||Corporate governance, capstone, and entrepreneurship courses||Capstone business courses with a strong strategic focus||Capstone, integrative business courses|

 |Educational level||Third and fourth year undergraduates.
 Introductory courses at the master’s level are also viable.|

-|Decision rounds||6 decision rounds of 1.5 to 2 hours||6 decision rounds of 2 to 2.5 hours||6 decision rounds of 2 to 3 hours||8 decision rounds of 3 to 3.5 hours|
+|Decision rounds||6 decision rounds of 1.5 to 2 hours||6 decision rounds of 2 to 3 hours||8 decision rounds of 2.5 to 3 hours||8 to 12 decision rounds of 3 to 3.5 hours|

 |Class size||Small to large classes||Small to medium classes|